infinum/wordpress-handbook/php_coding_standards.md

 `define( 'IMAGE_URL', get_template_directory_uri() . '/skin/public/images/' );`

-Always put a unique prefix to your functions.
-The prefix we use at Infinum is `inf_`.

 ### Yoda Conditions

 We don't use Yoda Conditions, especially since code checker should take care of making sure that you don't assing a variable in the conditionals.